illiaKalu/VendingMachineSimulator/README.md

 <strong> https://github.com/illiaKalu/VendingMachineManager </strong> </br>
 Machine calculates change for the customer using only available denominations and their amount.

-To launch the project clone it into your local repo and : </br>
-1) If you have maven installed, run jfx:jar command. (recommended) </br>
-2) If not, you can simply compile main class ManagerScene.java with javac and run it as java application.
+To launch the project clone it into your local repo and compile main class ManagerScene.java with javac and run it as java application.

 *WARNING </br>
 Java 8 needed to run the project </br>